microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-01.md

   We need to setup the proper environment for the Hackathon.
 Thus, we need everyone on the team to have access to the Azure Synapse and Databricks environments.
 Also, any ancillary resources such as Power BI, the Azure Storage Accounts and Key Vault.

 - __Hydration of Data in the Bronze Data Lake__
+  For this challenge we will be working with two data sets, AdventureWorks and WideWorldImporters.
+Your coaches should provide with the details needed to connect to them.
-  For this component we will copy data from both the AdventureWorks and WideWorldImporters database.
+  The main goal is to use Azure Synapse and/or Azure Databricks and find ways to copy data from both the AdventureWorks and WideWorldImporters database.
 While there are many tables in these databases, we will ask the team to either concentrate on either the customer data or the sales order data.
 There is no need to do both.

-![picture alt](../img/Bronze.png)

   If you are copying the customer data, we would ask that you only grab the customer and address information.
 If you are copying the sales order data, please copy in the product, sales order header and sales order detail information.

+![picture alt](../img/Bronze.png)

+Things to keep in mind about data in the Raw Zone:
+- __Organized by Source__  Have a look at the above diagram to get an idea of what your storage organization would be like.
+- __Data Landed in Native Format​__ In an effort to load data as-is, we try and keep the data format in the Raw Zone the same as it is in the source.
+- __Additonal Checks__
+  Schema Validated​
+  Lake Hierarchy Applied​
+  Timeliness Assessed​
+  Elements Tagged​
+  Completeness and Accuracy Accepted

 ## Success Criteria
 To complete this challenge successfully, you should be able to: